maxine4321/ETH-AVAX-/README.md

  ### Uses of `require`, `revert`, and `assert`

 - require: Used in `testRequire(uint _a)` and `setNumber(uint _number)` functions.
 It ensures that condition i.e. even number are met before proceeding with the function execution.
-If the condition evaluates to false, the function execution is halted, and any changes made to the blockchain state are reverted.

 - revert: Used in `testRevert(uint _a)` function.
 It provides a way to revert the transaction and revert changes to the blockchain state based on specific conditions e.g., if the input number is not even.

 - assert: Used in `testAssert()` function.
 It is used to check for internal errors and ensure that certain conditions assumed to be true actually hold.
-If the condition evaluates to false.

 ## Executing program
 To execute this program, we can use Remix, an online Solidity IDE.
 Follow these steps: